 A basic principle of learning a skill such as movement is to practice slowly and with focus on the process of learning itself.
-A major mistake and pitfall in learning a skill is to practice too fast.
+A major mistake and pitfall is to practice too fast.
 Granted that practicing slowly can feel boring and we want our practice to be interesting and motivating.
 But practicing too fast results in hitting barriers to progress early on.
 You are, to use Alexander’s term, end-gaining.
 Your attention is focused on the goal that you want to achieve and are trying to get there now or as soon as possible without taking the necessary incremental steps.
 You probably focus on some role model, a highly skilled dancer or maestro who is able to do complex movements to fast or challenging music and you try to emulate that.

 Thomas Sterner The Practicing Mind [audiobook]